Progress

 Roles and Responsibilities of First Aid Rescuers

-This chapter will cover first aid actions for various life threatening medical emergencies.
+This chapter will cover first aid actions for various life-threatening medical emergencies.

 Topics covered in this chapter include: